growth mindset

-Unlike a fixed mindset, which views abilities as innate and unchangeable, A growth mindset sees potential as malleable through effort, perseverance, and learning.
-This mindset fosters resilience in the face of challenges, as setbacks are viewed as opportunities for growth rather than signs of failure.
-Individuals with a growth mindset embrace feedback, seeing it as a chance to improve rather than a critique of their abilities.
+This openness fosters resilience in the face of challenges; setbacks are viewed as opportunities for growth rather than signs of failure.
+People with a growth mindset welcome feedback; they see it as a chance to improve, rather than a criticism of their abilities.

 In the workplace, a growth mindset fosters innovation, collaboration, and adaptability, essential qualities in today’s fast-paced and ever-changing world.
 Ultimately, by embracing a growth mindset, individuals unlock their full potential, leading to greater fulfillment, resilience, and success in all aspects of life.